U.S. companies add more jobs but growth disappoints

 NEW YORK Hiring by U.S. firms was sluggish in May while a sharp rise in mortgage interest rates last week weighed on what has been a buoyant housing market, adding to signs the economy lost some momentum in the second quarter.

-Indeed, a separate report from the Federal Reserve characterized the pace of the economic expansion as "modest to moderate" since mid-April as hiring remained relatively subdued.

-The Fed's Beige Book of economic conditions is prepared as research for policymakers to use at their next meeting on June 18-19, a meeting that will be watched for any indications as to when the Fed may pull back on its stimulus program.

 Private employers added 135,000 jobs in May, the ADP National Employment Report showed on Wednesday, an acceleration from April but missing forecasts for a gain of 165,000.
-April's private payrolls were revised to an increase of 113,000 from the previously reported 119,000 gain.
+April's private payrolls were revised down to an increase of 113,000 from the previously reported 119,000.

 "The number was weak," said Mark Zandi, chief economist at Moody's Analytics, which jointly developed the report.